Code-Institute-Submissions/PaulSweeney-cmd-Get_The_Fit_Main-cmd/README.md

 * The imagery for this is pretty straight forward, the home page consists of one image spanning the entire cover of the page.
 The image used has the same colour scheme to make it sit well as the first impression a user would get to the layout.
 This was sourced for free from Artist 'Montsera' @ [Pexels.com](https://www.pexels.com/)
 * Product Images & information was sourced from various companies, all of which can be found listed in the [SOURCES.md](SOURCES.md) file in this project.
 * Size Guide image was sourced from [Roleur](https://www.rouleur.cc/)
+* Each div overlay for the site also has a background image instead of the original idea of a simple black  background.
+This instantly worked in my favour because it makes the page in question pop out better and promotes good UX.